Workers' Compensation is Covered for Work Experiences and On-the-job Training

 - VR Wallet-size Accident Reporting Instructions - Printable or downloadable for VR Participants quick reference in a work experience setting.

 - VR Area Workers' Compensation Liaison - Contact the VR Area WC Liaison after an accident has been reported to Amerisys.
 If you have not heard back from your liaison within a business day, contact the VR Area Supervisor.
+To locate the appropriate supervisor, please visit the area offices page

 - State Employee Workers' Compensation and Employer's Liability Certificate of Coverage